 Thematic topics include metaphysics, epistemology, free will and determinism, evil and the existence of God, personal identity, ethical values, and political philosophy.
 The course concludes with an analysis of different perspectives, including Eastern philosophies, and post-colonial thought.

-What About Enrolling in English Composition?
+What About English Classes?

 While some StraighterLine courses may be easier to complete in a shorter amount of time, some courses typically require more time--this is often due to elements such as lab reports, presentations, and/or written work that must be evaluated by the highly qualified faculty who work as subject-matter experts in the courses.